 The theme of the mutant body and of the aesthetic transformations is the central issue of Cristoph Zellweger‘s research.
-He gives expressions to the innate human desire of self-optimisation that the world of modern surgical technology makes ever more possible.
+He gives expression to the innate human desire of self-optimisation that the world of modern surgical technology makes ever more possible.
 The Swiss artist, who attended Preziosa 2006, is interested in how the natural need of man to decorate and beautify the body, changes over the time, with the progress of medicine.

 When a ʻlackʼ is identified, plastic reconstruction correct and repair.
 For that reason, he applies the materials used in the operating room, such as medical steel, simulating prostheses employed in the surgeries to reconstruct damaged parts.
 He uses also expanded polystyrene to create those anatomical body fragments more frequently subjected to cosmetic surgery.
 The artist is interested in those that are considered remedies to the achievement of a canon of ideal beauty.
 Zellweger wonders how the jewel can be replaced one day, not so far, by futuristic cutaneous implants of artificial intelligence devices, and how they will become part – as already jewellery, tattoo or breast enlargement – of a new concept of aesthetics.

 - Lucca preziosa 2006 No body decoration: research jewellery as a redefinition of the human body , catalog of the exhibition (Lucca, Villa Bottini, 22 settembre – 22 ottobre 2006), curated by Maria Cristina Bergesio, Lucca, 2006.